 5. Rolling Pin

 What I use: Wood Rolling Pin I will say rolling pins are a necessity.
 This is definitely one of those items that style will be a personal preference.
-I am a fan of using rolling pins that do no have handles.
+I am a fan of using rolling pins that do not have handles.
 There are also many out there that are wood, marble, stainless and other materials.
 Again, personal preference.
-I know a rolling pin is an essential baking tool, how it looks is up to you.
+I know a rolling pin is an essential baking tool; how it looks is up to you.

 6. Whisks & Spatulas

 What I use: Oxo Whisks & Silicone Spatulas Many different kitchen utensils can be used for baking, but a spatula is one of the most versatile.
 It’s useful for tasks as mundane as stirring and mixing to more advanced tasks like spreading frosting or even scraping down the sides of your mixing bowl.
 I think spatulas are one of those things that you will use every single time you bake something.
 Now for the whisks, I’m suggesting the OXO brand of whisks.
 They have multiple sizes, which makes it nice as you advance in the baking world.
 For just getting started, this size is perfect and will be a go-to for quite some time.

 7. Measuring Cups & Spoons

 What I use: OXO Measuring Cup and Spoon set is a great set to have.
 This set holds up well and gives you all the tools you need for your dry goods.
 I’d also have at least one liquid measuring cup.
 One will hold you over for quite a while, but sometimes it’s nice to have larger sizes.
 One that holds up to a quart of liquid is definitely a luxury item but nice to have.